 The short answer is YES!
-Yes, smartphones and tablets can be wonderful learning tools, or bicycles for our minds if used properly, and Yes, they can be a huge distraction if unskilfully used.
+Yes, smartphones and tablets can be a huge distraction if unskilfully used, and yes, they can be wonderful learning tools, or bicycles for our minds if used skillfully.
 A recent study describes how disruptive smartphone notifications are when students are concentrating on a task, even if they don’t click on the notification and launch the app that interrupted them (Stothart, Mitchum, & Yehnert, 2015).
 That said, let’s start by looking at how we can configure our devices so that they are less likely to distract us when we want to concentrate on learning.

 One of the keys to reducing the number of distractions in decidedly non-technical.
 A good place to start is by talking to our children, and eventually negotiating how they are to use their electronic devices are to be used during focused learning time.
 You could start by discussing and then coming to an agreement around the following three interlocking strategies: